shmulik-klein/blog/content/posts/functional-kotlin.md

 ---
 Coming from Java, these are the features that let's Kotlin to be a functional programming language:
 ### Function Types
-Functions are _first class citizens_ in Kotlin.
-To facilitate this, Kotlin has a _Fuction Type_ - a type which specifies the an object need to be a function.
+Functions are [_first class citizens_](https://en.wikipedia.org/wiki/First-class_function) in Kotlin.
+To facilitate this, Kotlin has a [_Fuction Type_](https://kotlinlang.org/docs/lambdas.html#function-types) - a type which specifies that an object needs to be a function.

 To decalre it, one should wrap the types of the arguments this function expected to recieve in brackets, an arrow (`->`) and then the result type of the function (if the function doesn't return anything _significant_ it should return a `Unit`), something like this `() -> Unit` or this `(Int, Int) -> Int`.